tomjaguarpaw/H2/posts/haskells-missing-mutable-ref.md

   modifyIOScopedRef ref (const "world") $ do
     i2 <- readIOScopedRef ref
     -- i2 == "world"
-    ... regardless of whether more modfies occur here ...
+    ... more modfies may or may not occur here ...

   i3 <- readIOScopedRef ref
   -- i3 == "hello"